FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

 	@# Do nothing

 binary:
-	mkdir -p debian/hello2
+	mkdir -p debian/hello
-	mkdir -p debian/hello2/usr/bin
+	mkdir -p debian/hello/usr/bin
-	cp hello2.py debian/hello2/usr/bin/
+	cp hello debian/hello/usr/bin/
 	dh_gencontrol
 	dh_builddeb
 ~~~

-Since hello2 is a Python application, there are no `clean` and `build` steps.
+Since `hello` is a Python application, there are no `clean` and `build` steps.

 The `binary` step begins with a bunch of commands that create the package root directory and that populate it with files.

 The `binary` step then ends with some boilerplate commands:

- * `dh_gencontrol` creates a `DEBIAN/control` file inside a package root directory.
-The control file in there is a bit postprocessed, so it contains some fields (e.g. an Installed-Size field) which you did not specify yourself but which is automatically inferred.
+ * `dh_gencontrol` is a debhelper command which creates a `DEBIAN/control` file inside a package root directory.
+It takes the `debian/control` file that we wrote, performs some postprocessing (performs substitutions and adds some more fields) and writes the result to `debian/hello/DEBIAN/control`.
+For example, it automatically infers the size of the `debian/hello` directory and adds the "Installed-Size" field for you.
- * `dh_builddeb` invokes dpkg-deb to create the .deb file from the package root directory.
+ * `dh_builddeb` is a debhelper command which invokes dpkg-deb to create the .deb file from the package root directory.

+You will learn more about debhelper in tutorial 3.

 ## Building the package